Datical/devops_homework/README.md

 Please clone this repo.
 Do not fork unless you want others to potentially see your work.

 Please ask questions.
 You can email me at jake@liquibase.com.
-I anticipated 3-4 hours for this project, but please take your time.

-The assignment is to build the infrastructure, deploy the app, and put it together in a pipeline.
+The assignment is to build the infrastructure, troubleshoot the app, and deploy it.

 Please create a NOTES.md with your thought process, troubleshooting, and solutions.

+## Task 1 - Application

+The application is a simple to-do list app.
+There are bugs that need to be fixed:

+1. The Dockerfile for the api (todo-api) is inefficient.
+Convert it to a multi-stage docker build and make it as efficient/small as possible.
+If done correctly the final image should be < 300 MB.
+2. The docker-compose file in the root of the project has 2 bugs.
+Fix them.
+You should be able to run a `docker-compose up` to start the application.
+If the application is working you should be able to browse to http://localhost and create a to-do list.

-## Task 1 - Infrastructure Resources
+## Task 2 - Infrastructure Resources

 The infrastructure should be written as code.
 Please create a terraform module that will create the following resources in the AWS **free tier**: